-Also to consider: And various clones of the clones are available for about $13 shipped from China.
-These pads do not appear to have the reflective film.
+Also to consider: And various clones of the clones are available.
+Some are $13 shipped from China.
+These even less expensive pads do not appear to have a reflective film.
 Per the listed specs these pads are slightly longer, wider, and thicker compared to the classic Z Lite.
 A budget alternative for the curious.
 Or a potential augment for your shorter three-season inflatable pad when winter backpacking without spending a lot of money.

 Disclosure: I purchased the NatureHike pad with my funds.